SK Innovation

 ■ The scholars who analyzed the results noted, “Through R&D management, SK has inculcated a competitive edge and unique identity to enhance future corporate value.”

-■ Seong-jun Lee, Director of SK Innovation’s SK Innovation Institute of Environmental Science and Technology, emphasized, “Building on our long-accumulated core technologies and open global innovation, we will grow into a green energy global leader through innovative R&D, striving to achieve our goal of ‘All Time Net Zero.’”
+■ Seong-jun Lee, Head of SK Innovation’s Institute of Environmental Science and Technology, emphasized, “Building on our long-accumulated core technologies and open global innovation, we will grow into a green energy global leader through innovative R&D, striving to achieve our goal of ‘All Time Net Zero.’”

 SK Innovation, the nation’s largest energy enterprise, has successfully transitioned from a petroleum company to a global green energy leader.
 This evolution was primarily propelled by the robust leadership of top management in R&D management.